greg-raven/Uncommon-Sense/_posts/2023-05-26-collectivism.md

 ---
-title: 'The true object of propaganda'
+title: "The true object of propaganda"
 layout: post
 categories:
 - collectivism